 It must be noted that the constant C in FRR is very different from the constant weight difference factor D in Lemma 2.
-Dspecifies a limit on the type of flows that can be supported in the system.
+D specifies a limit on the type of flows that can be supported in the system.
 C is an algorithm parameter that can be selected by the scheduler designer and does not put a limit on the weights of the flows in the system.
 Consider the case when R = 1Tbps and r = 1kbps. $D = \frac{10^{12}}{10^3} = 10^9$.
 Using DRR to schedule packets may result in extremely poor QoS bounds since $O(D^2)$ can be huge numbers.
 With FRR, one can select a small number C (e.g. C = 2) and obtain QoS bounds that are linear functions of C and n.

 FRR has two scheduling components, intra-class scheduling that determines the order of the packets within each class and the weight of the class, and inter-class scheduling that determines the class, and thus, the packet within the class, to be transmitted over the link.
 The concept of weight will be used in different contexts.
 A weight is associated with each flow.
 In intra-class scheduling, the packet stream within a class is partitioned into frames.
-A frame, which is a logical unit that is similar to a round in DRR, contains a set of packets that are scheduled with the same weight in the inter-class scheduling.
-Notice that a frame in this paper is not the transmission unit in the Medium Access Control (MAC) layer.
 A weight that represents the aggregate weight for all active flows in a frame is assigned to the frame.
 The weight of a frame is then used in inter-class scheduling to decide which class is to be served.
 In the inter-class scheduling, we will also call the weight of current frame in a class the weight of the class.
 We will use notion w_i to denote the weight of a flow f_i and W_k to denote the weight of a class F_k .

-A. Intra-class scheduling
+4.1 Intra-class scheduling